msilee85/msilee85/README.md

 ### Hi there 👋

 I'm a Software Engineer with a passion for problem solving and knowledge sharing as well as an experienced Project Manager with a demonstrated history of working in the biopharmaceutical industry.
 I am looking to take my skillset to the tech industry.
-Inspired by the impact tech companies have been able to make in a few decades to vastly improve people's quality of life, I'm excited to join the movement.

 <!--
 **msilee85/msilee85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.